 OUR FARMING PRACTICES

 We strive to grow food in a way that is respectful to the soil, the ecology, and our human community.
 We take time and care to grow our crops in accordance with our values.
 We are passionate about connecting people with their food and how it comes to be on their tables, so do our work with transparency.
 We grow in accordance with the Canadian Organic Standards, although our farm is not certified.

 County Left is on three acres of land, one of those acres is in mixed vegetable production and the other two are for our crop rotations and remain in cover crops during the season.
-We farm at a hand scale, mainly using small tools and a walk-behind tractor.
+We farm at a small "human" scale - mainly using hand tools and a walk-behind tractor.
 We take care to figure out by research and observation what the land may need from us in order to produce good food for our community.
 That usually looks like lots of compost, minimal tillage, and keeping the soil covered and nourished with cover crops.